sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 In order to avoid unwanted style overrides from outside, prefer to encapsulate styles to inner elements instead of the host.
-We provide css vars as an api to the outside.
+We provide CSS vars as an API to the outside.

 For example, rather than